MegaSa1nt/GDPS-MusicBot/README.md

 # GDPS-MusicBot
 Music bot for your GDPSs!
+(It plays music from your GDPS)

 **Before using this bot**:
 - You must use [**my dashboard**](https://github.com/MegaSa1nt/GMDprivateServer) :trollface:
 - You should know how to create and host Discord bot
+- You should install node.js
+- You should run `npm i` command in bot's folder

 **How to configure**:
 - There is **config.json** file, you should open it